 During intermissions they could be found, “Screwing around in the concourse playing hockey,” Jason said.
 “Eventually my dad said, ‘You know what?
 Let’s try these guys out.’”

 The brothers started skating with coaches in Burbank and eventually got into more organized hockey to improve their games.
 The California natives eventually moved to Michigan in 2010, which opened up even more hockey opportunities for the family.

 It all eventually led to left wingers Jason and Nick being selected in the NHL Draft and eventually making the U.S. National Junior Team roster.
 Jason won a silver medal with Team USA in 2019, while Nick made his National Junior Team debut in 2020 as the youngest player on the U.S. roster.
 He is eligible to return for the 2021 IIHF World Junior Championship.

 Nick Robertson with a scoring chance against Germany at the 2020 IIHF World Junior Championship.

-The Dallas Stars drafted Jason, now 20, 39th overall in 2017.
-He made his NHL debut in February after spending the majority of the season playing for the Texas Stars in the American Hockey League.
-Nick, 18, went 53rd overall to the Toronto Maple Leafs in the 2019 NHL draft.
-Though he has yet to make his NHL debut, Leafs GM Kyle Dubas named him to the club’s expanded playoff roster should the NHL’s return-to-play plan take place this summer.
+The Dallas Stars drafted Jason 39th overall in 2017.
+He made his NHL debut in February 2020 after spending the majority of the season playing for the Texas Stars in the American Hockey League.
+Nick went 53rd overall to the Toronto Maple Leafs in the 2019 NHL draft.
+Leafs GM Kyle Dubas named him to the club’s expanded playoff roster for the NHL’s return-to-play plan take place to close out the 2020 season.

 Jason and Nick’s mother, Mercedes, was born in Manila, Philippines, and moved to California as a young child.
 Hugh, their father, hails from Michigan and was a fan of the Chicago Blackhawks and Detroit Red Wings before settling in L.A., according to Nick.